-Freehold Royalties Ltd. is one of the largest owners of privately held mineral rights in Canada.
-A majority of our free cash flow is distributed to Shareholders in the form of dividends.
+Freehold Royalties Ltd. is one of the largest owners of privately held mineral rights in Canada, with an expanding land base in the United States, uniquely positioning Freehold as a North American royalty company.

 We are publicly traded on the Toronto Stock Exchange (TSX: FRU).
 Find out more on our website www.freeholdroyalties.com, or contact Investor Relations toll free (Canada and U.S.) at 1-888-257-1873.